PNH - Paroxysmal Nocturnal Hemoglobinuria

-- Folic acid (man-made folate) or the folate in food can increase blood cell production.
+- Folic acid (manufactured folate) or the folate in food can increase blood cell production.

-- G-CSF (granulocyte colony-stimulating factor) like filgrastim (trade names include Neupogen) can boost white blood cell counts.
+- G-CSF (granulocyte colony-stimulating factor) like filgrastim (U.S. trade names include Neupogen) can boost white blood cell counts.

-- GM-CSF (granulocyte macrophage colony-stimulating factor) like sargramostim (trade names include Leukine) can also boost white blood cell counts.
+- GM-CSF (granulocyte macrophage colony-stimulating factor) like sargramostim (U.S. trade names include Leukine) can also boost white blood cell counts.